sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/transfers.rst

     * `lowercase` - Will use the same file path as source, but in all lower case.
 This action has no parameters.
     * `temporary-suffix` - Will use a temporary file name suffix to transfer the file, renaming it back after all the content was transferred.
+    * `temporary-prefix` - Will use a temporary file name prefix to transfer the file, renaming it back after all the content was transferred.
     * `fixed-path` - Will use the same path for all the transferred files.
     * `no-action` - Will keep the file path and file name as in the